Slaitroc/RicciPaoliGrisoni/DD.md

 In the first stage, we will develop the User Manager and part of the Notification Manager, enabling each component to store and retrieve data from its respective database.
 This process will also involve developing the Platform Entity Manager and the Notification Entity Manager so that each can interact with its own database.
 To test these two components, we will create an API controller DRIVER and a Manager DRIVER to simulate API controller calls and the various invocations from other components within the Platform Logic.\\
 #### 5.2.2 Stage 2: Platform Logic Components and User Interface
 In the second stage, we will develop the remaining Platform Logic components, including the Recommendation Process, Mechanism components, and the remaining Managers.
 During this phase, we will also implement the User Interface (UI) and update the Notification Manager to handle notifications sent by these components, following the idea behind the *thread* approach.
 To test these back-end components, we will create an API Controller DRIVER to simulate their invocation while creating a Rest API STUB to simulate the front-end calls.\\
-#### 5.2.3 Stage 3: API Controller and Front-End Integration
+#### 5.2.3 Stage 3: API Controller and Authenticator Adapter
-In the third stage, we will integrate the API Controller with the Platform Logic components, the Notification Manager, and the User Interface.
-By this point, all other components will have been completed and tested, allowing us to concentrate on testing and integrating the API Controller with the rest of the platform.
-To facilitate this, we will create a Traffic STUB to simulate front-end calls and an Authentication Provider STUB to emulate the authentication process.
+In the third stage, we will develop and integrate the API Controller with the Platform Logic components, the Notification Manager, and the User Interface that should have been completed in the previous stages.
+This will allow us to test the API Controller and the Platform Logic components together, ensuring that they interact correctly and that the API Controller can handle requests from the front-end and route them to the appropriate components\\.
+We will also develop the Authenticator Adapter to handle user authentication and token generation.
+For testing purpose we will create a Proxy DRIVER to simulate the API Controller and Authenticator Adapter calls and the front-end when it receives different responses.\\
 #### 5.2.4 Stage 4: Full Integration and Testing
 In the final stage, we will integrate all components of the platform thanks to the development of the Proxy and the Authenticator Adapter.
 This will allow us to test the platform as a whole, ensuring that all components work together as expected.
 We will also conduct end-to-end testing to verify that the platform meets all requirements and functions correctly.
 ## 6 Effort Spent